werf/werf/docs/pages/reference/ci_cd_workflows_overview.md

 In this section, we offer the user the selection of ready-made workflow configurations tailored to various use cases.
 These configurations are made up of the workflow blocks listed above.
 In the documentation, these ready-made configurations can also be referred to as workflow strategies.

 The exact configuration for each type of the CI/CD system you can find in the documentation for that system.
-For example, Gitlab CI: link, Github Actions: link.
+For example, GitLab CI/CD: link, GitHub Actions: link.

 ### №1 Fast and Furious